mempool/mining-pools/scripts/README.md

-## `pool_addresses.csv`: a classification of all addresses related to known mining pools
+## `pools_addresses.csv`: a classification of all addresses related to known mining pools

-The scripts in this directory are used to generate the file `pool_addresses.csv` that contains all the addresses related to known mining pools referenced in `pools-v2.json`.
+The scripts in this directory are used to generate the file `pools_addresses.csv` that contains all the addresses related to known mining pools referenced in `pools-v2.json`.

-`pool_addresses.csv` contains every pair `address` - `pool_id` where `address` is a bitcoin address related to one or more mining pools and `pool_id` is the id of the pool.
+`pools_addresses.csv` contains every pair `address` - `pool_id` where `address` is a bitcoin address related to one or more mining pools and `pool_id` is the id of the pool.
 Note that since an address can be related to multiple known mining pools, the table can contain multiple rows for the same address.

 Each row looks like this: